London: Other modes

-In the Greater London Area, around 670,000 people use a bike every day, meaning around 7% of the total population of around 8.8 million use a bike on an average day.
-Cycling has become an increasingly popular way to get around London.
-The launch of a bicycle hire scheme in July 2010 was successful and generally well received.
+London's only cable car is the London Cable Car, which opened in June 2012.
+The cable car crosses the Thames and links Greenwich Peninsula with the Royal Docks in the east of the city.
+It is able to carry up to 2,500 passengers per hour in each direction at peak times.
+In the Greater London Area, around 670,000 people use a bicycle every day, meaning around 7% of the total population of around 8.8 million use a bike on an average day.

-Port and river boats

 The Port of London, once the largest in the world, is now only the second-largest in the United Kingdom, handling 45 million tonnes of cargo each year as of 2009.
 Most of this cargo passes through the Port of Tilbury, outside the boundary of Greater London.
 London has river boat services on the Thames known as Thames Clippers, which offer both commuter and tourist boat services.
 At major piers including Canary Wharf, London Bridge City, Battersea Power Station and London Eye (Waterloo), services depart at least every 20 minutes during commuter times.
 The Woolwich Ferry, with 2.5 million passengers every year, is a frequent service linking the North and South Circular Roads.